Court To Announce Decision On Russian Athletes Hours Before Opening Ceremonies

 Curling contests kicked off the games on Thursday, ahead of the official opening ceremonies.

-As NPR's Bill Chappell reports from Pyeongchang, at the event, "The Russians wore simple black and white uniforms.
+As NPR's Bill Chappell reports from Pyeongchang: "The Russians wore simple black and white uniforms.
 Other than their names, their jerseys bore only one tag: Olympic Athlete From Russia — a requirement of anti-doping penalties against their country."

 The CAS announced earlier Thursday that it "lacked jurisdiction" to respond to applications from another six Russian athletes and seven members of their "entourage" who were not invited to compete in the Olympics.